-Man’s tendency to speculate that there was chaos in the beginning is simply his philisophical attempt to legitimize the presence of sin and darkness within his own soul.
-For he knows where he came from, and where he ought to be going; but he loves the darknes instead of the light, because his deeds are evil.
+Man’s tendency to speculate in one way or another that there was chaos in his beginning is simply his philisophical attempt to legitimize the presence of sin and darkness within his own soul.
+For he knows where he came from, and where he ought to be going; but he loves the darkness instead of the light, because his deeds are evil.

 And we have been given this great revelation: